jaflesch/ts-pokeapi/docs/docs/poke-api/interfaces/pokemon.md

       <td>`back_default`</td>
       <td>`string`</td>
       <td>Yes</td>
-      <td>The default depiction of this Pokémon form from the back in battle</td>
+      <td>The default depiction of this Pokémon form from the back in battle.</td>
     </tr>
     <tr>
       <td>`front_shiny`</td>
       <td>`string`</td>
       <td>Yes</td>
-      <td>The shiny depiction of this Pokémon form from the front in battle.
+      <td>The shiny depiction of this Pokémon form from the front in battle.</td>
-      .</td>
     </tr>
     <tr>
       <td>`back_shiny`</td>